Price Inequalities and Betti Number Growth on Manifolds without Conjugate Points: Introduction

 \begin{theorem}[See Theorem \ref{Betti-Vanishing}] Let $(M^{n}, g)$ be a closed Riemannian manifold without conjugate points and $-1\leq \sec_{g}\leq 1$.
 If there exists $\delta>4k^2$ such that

 then the $k$-th $L^{2}$-Betti number of $M$ vanishes. \end{theorem}

 Theorem \ref{singer1} provides further evidence towards the Singer Conjecture for aspherical manifolds.
-For the details of the proof and more on the Singer Conjecture we refer to Section \ref{Atiyah}. \\
+For the details of the proof and more on the Singer Conjecture we refer to Section \ref{Atiyah}.\\

-\textbf{Acknowledgements}.
+We conclude this introduction by noting that Theorem \ref{singer1} applies to large classes of manifolds which are not locally symmetric.
+These include, for example, the exotic locally symmetric spaces constructed by Farrell-Jones \cite{Farrell}, the Gromov-Thurston manifolds \cite{Gromov}, the Mostow-Siu surfaces \cite{Mostow}, and the manifolds obtained by Anderson's higher dimensional Dehn filling \cite{Anderson}.\\ \\

+\textbf{Acknowledgments}.
 The authors thank the International Centre for Theoretical Physics (ICTP) for the excellent working environment during the early stages of this collaboration.
-The second author thanks Michael Lipnowski for many helpful conversations about bounding Betti numbers of hyperbolic manifolds.
+They also thank the referees for constructive comments on this work.
+The first author thanks the University of Florida for support during the final stages of this work.
+The second author thanks Michael Lipnowski for many helpful conversations about bounding Betti numbers of hyperbolic manifolds. \\